qihongl/dnd-lstm/README.md

 2. The original paper uses A3C.
 I'm doing A2C instead - no asynchronous parallel rollouts.

 3. The memory module is called a "differentiable neural dictionary", but note that it is not fully differentiable, unlike end-to-end models (e.g. <a href="https://arxiv.org/abs/1410.5401">NTM</a>, <a href="https://www.nature.com/articles/nature20101/">DNC</a>).
-Actually, that's the point: as it is non-differentiable, one can impose some explicit structure of what the memory module suppose to do, such as one-nearest neighbor search or kernel-based similarity lookup.
+By giving up end-to-end differentiability, one can impose some explicit structure of what the memory module suppose to do, such as one-nearest neighbor search or kernel-weighted averaging.

 ### References